FAQ

 Can you run away with my money?

 No, we can’t.
-In Compounder Fund’s set-up, investors’ capital are held in the fund’s bank account with OCBC; the shares the fund invests in are bought through Interactive Brokers and are custodised with Interactive Brokers; the fund’s returns and subscriptions/redemptions are handled by the third-party fund administrator Crowe Horwath First Trust; and the fund is audited by third-party auditor Baker Tilly.
+In Compounder Fund’s set-up, investors’ capital are held in the fund’s bank account with OCBC; the shares the fund invests in are bought through Interactive Brokers and are custodised with Interactive Brokers; the fund’s returns and subscriptions/redemptions are handled by the third-party fund administrator NAV Fund Administration Group; and the fund is audited by third-party auditor Baker Tilly.

 When investors place capital with Compounder Fund, the capital goes to the fund’s OCBC bank account.
-This bank account has two signatory-parties: (1) Compounder Fund’s co-founders, Ser Jing and Jeremy; and (2) Crowe Horwath First Trust’s senior executives.
-Any use of Compounder Fund’s capital requires both parties to sign off.
+Any use of Compounder Fund’s capital is triggered by NAV Fund Administration Group.
 When an investor redeems capital from Compounder Fund, a cheque is written in the investor’s name.

-Compounder Fund is managed under Galilee Investment Management Pte Ltd. Galilee Investment Management is a Registered Fund Management Company (RFMC) with the Monetary Authority of Singapore (MAS).
+Compounder Fund is managed under Galilee Investment Management Pte Ltd. Galilee Investment Management is a fund management company with a Capital Markets Services Licence from the Monetary Authority of Singapore (MAS).

 How do you handle currency risks given that Compounder Fund invests in global stocks?